This is something I hear a lot; if my HOCD thoughts feel real, does that mean that they are true, that they mean

-You get them because you are human and the way that the mind works.
+You get them because you are human and the way the mind works.
 Everyone, including me, gets random thoughts every day, all days.
-You can check this out for yourself; just sit back and let your mind do its thing for the next minute.
+You can check this out yourself; sit back and let your mind do its thing for the next minute.
 Sometimes it is hard to catch all the thoughts that stream through your mind, and some thoughts stick out.
-You might find that you think more thoughts relating to HOCD as you are reading this post, but that’s okay; try not to run away from them, as they are only thoughts.
+You might find that you think more thoughts relating to HOCD as you read this post, but that’s okay; try not to run away from them, as they are only thoughts.

-The mistake you might be making is assuming that you have control over what pops into your head; you do, and you don’t; let me explain.
+The mistake you might be making is assuming you have control over what pops into your head; you do, and you don’t; let me explain.

 The random thoughts that pop into your head, or my head, are involuntary; you have no control over this, as you will have seen if you took a minute and let your mind wander, as I suggested above.

-How you react to the thoughts, though, this you do have control over, is one of the differences between people who hardly notice these thoughts and people who are struggling because of their thoughts.
+How you react to the thoughts, though, which you do have control over, is one of the differences between people who hardly notice these thoughts and people who are struggling because of their thoughts.

 Do they say anything about me as a person?

-No, they say that you are struggling with unwelcome thoughts; they do not reflect you as a person; it is just that they feel real.
+No, they say that you are struggling with unwelcome thoughts; they do not reflect you as a person; they just feel real.

-The only thing that says something about you as a person is how you choose to live your life.
+The only thing that says something about you is how you choose to live your life.
 The real stuff you do in the real world.
 People who know me or read my stuff on the website assume I am a good person, and I agree with that.
 I’m good enough, no better or no worse than you.